Big Hole Conservation Fund

 Why the Big Hole Watershed Committee?

 BHWC has been in the business of improving the health of the Big Hole River watershed and the quality of the experience people have here for over 26 years.
 In the early 1990s, the Big Hole River was going dry and at risk of being labeled a “chronically dewatered” stream, while the Arctic grayling was being considered for listing as an endangered species.
 Ranchers, outfitters, and state and federal agency representatives came together to form the Big Hole Watershed Committee (BHWC) in 1995.
 The group ethos, then and now, is to bring all stakeholders to the table to understand the river and find common solutions for its management, driven through partnerships and collaboration.
 BHWC published the state’s first Drought Management Plan in 1997, and ranchers continue to call each other to shut off water when the river gets low while outfitters, guides, and anglers comply with MFWP-enforced restrictions to protect the fishery.
 Our river is loved, but not overcrowded by anglers like other places because of river recreation rules we pushed for over a decade ago.
 Since BHWC was formed, no stretch of the Big Hole River has ever been dry.
 Grayling populations in the Big Hole are improving and the local fishing economy is strong.
-Local businesses are benefitting from BHWC’s collective efforts over the years, which have brought nearly $10 million into the watershed through stock water wells, irrigation improvements, predator conflict reduction programs, large-scale ecological restoration projects, studies and prioritization reports, and more.
+We believe local businesses are benefitting from BHWC’s collective efforts over the years, which have brought nearly $10 million into the watershed through stock water wells, irrigation improvements, predator conflict reduction programs, large-scale ecological restoration projects, studies and prioritization reports, and more.
 You can learn more about our past accomplishments here: https://bhwc.org/completed-projects/.